araskazemi/greenhouse/Identity_Binding.md

 <a name="identity-binding-levels"></a>
 ## 3. Identity Binding Levels

-An identity binding that connects a foreign identity with a Swedish personal identity number ("personnummer" or "samordningsnummer") can be made using different processes.
-These processes are of different strength, and the trustworthiness of a binding is therefore determined by an "Identity Binding Level".
+Linked identifications through the Identity Binding Service can be provided in three different levels of confidence.

-This section defines the three levels that are used to represent this trustworthiness and a relying party should decide the required level based on the security requirements of the service.
+These levels can be used in the authorization process by the relying party.

 <a name="basic-binding"></a>
 ### 3.1.
 Basic Binding